Cur Non Travel Wine Glass Logo Icon

 There are three ways to join me:

-Some of you want to fill in the entire bingo board, right?
-Once a year, we’ll hit all 12 regions, 12 anchor cities, 12 more small villages or towns, and an opportunity to revisit what Curnonsky did over a century ago–scour L’Hexagone in search of provincial France.
+Just one time only in 2027, we’ll hit all 12 regions, 12 anchor cities, 12 more small villages or towns, and an opportunity to revisit what Curnonsky did over a century ago–scour L’Hexagone in search of provincial France.

 our guiding principles…